flyteorg/flytectl/docs/source/gen/flytectl_delete_execution-cluster-label.rst

 Deletes execution cluster label for given project and domain combination or additionally with workflow name.

-Deletes execution cluster label for project and domain Here the command delete execution cluster label for project flytectldemo and development domain.
+Deletes execution cluster label for project and domain.
+Here the command delete execution cluster label for project flytectldemo and development domain.
 ::